Confidence Calibration in Vision-Language-Action Models: Experiments

 \subsection{Calibration Across Action Dimensions}

-Token-based VLAs such as OpenVLA or RT-2-X decompose a low-level command into 7 different action dimensions, i.e.\ Cartesian displacements, yaw-pitch-roll rotations, and a binary gripper toggle, predicted sequentially by an image-conditioned autoregressive LLM.
-Our baseline confidence estimate collapses this structure into a single scalar by averaging the top-token probabilities across the dimensions (Equation~\eqref{eq:conf}); implicitly, this assumes that every dimension is calibrated to the same degree.
+Some token-based VLAs such as OpenVLA or MolmoAct decompose a low-level command into tokens explicitly corresponding to their 7 different action dimensions.
+Our baseline confidence estimate collapses this structure into a single scalar by averaging the top-token probabilities across the dimensions; implicitly, this assumes that every dimension is calibrated to the same degree.
 That assumption may not hold in practice: a gripper ‘open’ or ‘close’ token may appear in nearly every demonstration, whereas a $90^{\circ}$ wrist roll could be rare.
-Such dataset imbalances and other implementation details might skew calibration across dimensions, and our relevant algorithms, e.g., for post hoc recalibration, might benefit from explicitly addressing this.

-To study this question, our experiment consists of two parts: \begin{enumerate} \item \textbf{Per-dimension calibration audit.} For each dimension $d$ we treat $\max_k p^{(d)}_{t,k}$ as that dimension’s confidence and compute $\text{ECE}_1$, to examine whether different degrees of freedom are differentially calibrated. \item \textbf{Targeted recalibration.} We compare classic Platt scaling to the action-wise variant of Section~\ref{subsec:platt}, which learns independent scaling parameters for each action dimension before averaging the transformed confidences across dimensions. \end{enumerate}
+Such dataset imbalances and other implementation details might skew calibration across dimensions, and relevant algorithms, e.g., for post hoc recalibration, might benefit from explicitly addressing this.
+To study this question, our final experiment consists of two parts. \textbf{(1) Per-dimension calibration audit.} For each dimension $d$ we treat $\max_k p^{(d)}_{t,k}$ as that dimension’s confidence and compute $\text{ECE}_1$, to examine whether different degrees of freedom are differentially calibrated. \textbf{(2) Targeted recalibration test.} We compare classic Platt scaling to the action-wise variant of Section~\ref{subsec:platt}, which learns independent scaling parameters for each action dimension before averaging the transformed confidences across dimensions.

-We perform our study using the baseline confidence estimates and all fine-tuned model variants (full, Quant-8, Quant-4) on the Spatial and Goal task suites.
+We perform our study using MolmoAct and all 3 OpenVLA variants (full, Quant-8, Quant-4) fine-tuned on the Spatial and Goal task suites.
 Each experiment is run for 1000 trials, with random 20\%/80\% calibration-test splits.
 Given the reduced size of the test set, we measure calibration with 10 equal-mass bins (instead of 12 as in other experiments).
-Beyond traditional Platt scaling, we also include a temperature scaling \citep{guo2017calibration} baseline, where a single temperature is applied to all dimensions' logits before the softmax.
-Figure~\ref{fig:scaling_main} shows results with the baseline estimates for the full precision OpenVLA models; Appendix Figure~\ref{fig:scaling_appendix} includes the results with the quantized models.
+Beyond traditional Platt scaling, we also include a range of baselines: temperature scaling \citep{guo2017calibration}, histogram binning \citep{zadrozny2001obtaining}, and Platt binning \citep{kumar2020verifieduncertaintycalibration}.
+(Note: temperature scaling is excluded from MolmoAct results, as the variable-length action encodings preclude a straightforward adaptation.)
+Figure~\ref{fig:scaling_main} shows results with the baseline estimates for the full precision OpenVLA and MolmoAct models; Appendix Figure~\ref{fig:scaling_appendix} includes the results with the quantized models.